john-itcsolutions/cheirrs/README.md

 `./dbase_setup_1.sh`

-(.. wait a minute or 2.
+(.. this takes 1.5 hours on my machine.
 Don't worry about any syntax errors visible when the scripts have run)

 `\dt ` should reveal no instances (in default public schema)